modeckimellett/bedrock/src/site/markdown/tag-library.md

 ### Component

-Instantiates a Component class and sets it in JSP page context.
+Instantiates a component Java class and sets it in JSP page context.

 Attribute | Required | Description
 :---------|:---------|:-----------